guoguo12/writings/_posts/2017-10-26-url-shortener.md

 * **Open sesame.** Our client would like to password-protect certain short URLs by specifying passwords in the spreadsheet.
 Implement this feature.
 * **We should have used Java.** Add [type hints](https://docs.python.org/3/library/typing.html) to the code.
 * **We should have used $language.** Rewrite the program in $language, unless $language is PHP.

+If you complete any of these, make a pull request to the GitHub repo linked above!